scalatra/scalatra-website/guides/modules.md

 (see the [views](views.html) guide for more on that).

 Some helpers are built directly into Scalatra.
-Other helpers need to be added as dependencies in the `build.sbt` file and mixed into your servlet.
+Other helpers need to be added as dependencies in the `project/build.scala` file and mixed into your servlet.
 See the [understanding Scalatra projects](../getting-started/understanding-scalatra.html) for more information on adding a new external dependency.